-(6) For some metal alloys, exposure to hydrogen can cause the environmental stress type of this process.
-In the fatigue form of this process, repeated application of force causes the spread of striations.
+(1) In the fatigue form of this process, repeated application of force causes the spread of striations.
 For ductile materials, this process occurs after strain hardening and necking at the end point of a stress-strain curve.
 In highly brittle materials, this process occurs without plastic deformation.
 This process occurs with the propagation of cracks.
 For the point, name this process that occurs when stress causes solid objects to break in two.

-ANSWER: Fracture (accept word forms; accept Environmental Stress Fracture; accept Cracking or Fatigue Crack before mentioned)
+ANSWER: Fracture (accept word forms; accept Cracking or Fatigue Crack before mentioned)

-(7) Grignard [[green-YARD]] reagents are commonly stored in a ring-shaped solvent with this functional group called THF.
+(2) Grignard [[green-YARD]] reagents are commonly stored in a ring-shaped solvent with this functional group called THF.
 This functional group is made by reacting an alkyl halide with an alcohol in a synthesis reaction named for Williamson.
 Three-atom cyclic examples of these molecules are called epoxides.
 For the point, name this functional group consisting of two carbon chains bonded to a single oxygen atom, whose "diethyl" type was formerly a common anesthetic.